oadriano/OrderManager/README.md

 # OrderManager

-## Note: This project is not finished and still in progress
+## Note: This project is not finished and is still in progress

 I started creating a wpf program, which can communicate with a sql database to create, delete and change orders.
 In the database I implemented orders and processes, where any order can have several processes.
 Until now this program only interacts with orders.